The lengths of conjugators in the model filiform groups: Introduction

 The corresponding nilpotent Lie groups $G_d=\R^d\rtimes_\phi\R$ have been studied extensively in the context of Carnot geometry, while the lattices $\G_d<G_d$ have served as key examples for nilpotent and polynomial phenomena in geometric group theory.
 In particular, $(\G_d)_{d\in\N}$ was among the first families of groups used to prove Dehn functions can be polynomial of arbitrary degree; see \cite{BMS, BridsonPittet}.
 Here, we prove that the groups $(\G_d)_{d\in\N}$ illustrate the same diversity of behaviour among conjugator length functions.
 In a companion article \cite{BrRi1}, we will show that 2-step nilpotent groups can also have conjugator length functions of arbitrary polynomial degree.
+A polynomial upper bound on the conjugator length functions of arbitrary finitely generated nilpotent groups was established much earlier \cite{MMNV}.

 \begin{theorem} The conjugator length function of $\G_d$ is polynomial of degree $d$. \end{theorem}